Many organizations offer funding for graduate school, and these are some that our students have successfully used in the past.

 SelfScore offers six $5,000 scholarships for International Graduate Students.

 Switzer Environmental Fellowships

-Willis W. and Ethel M. Clark Foundation Investment in Community Graduate Fellowship
+Willis W. and Ethel M. Clark Foundation Investment in Community Fellowship

-Up to $10,000 awarded each year to deserving graduate student born, raised and/or living in Monterey County who intend to be of service and provide leadership to the coastal communities of the Monterey Peninsula.
+Up to $10,000 awarded each year to deserving graduate students born, raised, and/or living in Monterey County who intend to be of service and provide leadership to the coastal communities of the Monterey Peninsula.
 The award can be used to cover the ordinary costs of graduate school including tuition, books, room, and board.